The BC Prenatal Genetic Screening Program oversees prenatal screening for Down syndrome, trisomy 18, and open neural tube defects across the province.

 - has a risk of Down syndrome greater than one in 300 based on results of screening and ultrasound marker(s) of aneuploidy.

-For more information, please visit our NIPT page
+For more information, please visit our NIPS page